 Registration is free and easily commenced online.
 Once you’ve received your log-in details by email you can begin self-managing your school’s progress on the three-step programme.
 Some costs apply for Step 2.

-Watch our video to discover how becoming an Epilepsy Smart School improved Ava’s daily school life and benefited her teacher and classmates.
+See how an Epilepsy Smart School improved Ava’s daily school life and benefited her teacher and classmates